grauds/clematis.doc/docs/clematis-explained/data-querying/cosmic.md

 })
 ````

-If then a project is created, edited or removed, this tag is also removed:
+If a project is created, edited or removed, this tag is also removed:

 ````typescript  title="src/lib/features/cosmic/cosmicSlice.ts"
 createProject: builder.mutation<Project, INewProjectProps>({